scrim-network/raes/README.md

 *Patrick Applegate and Klaus Keller*

-This Github repository is meant to accompany *Risk Analysis in the Earth Sciences: A Lab Manual with Exercises in R*, version 1.2 (updated 13 June 2016).
+This Github repository contains the complete source code needed to generate the freely-available e-textbook, *Risk Analysis in the Earth Sciences: A Lab Manual with Exercises in R*, version 1.2 (updated 13 June 2016).
+The repository also contains the code examples that accompany the book.

-Please download a `.pdf` copy of the book from https://leanpub.com/raes.
+If you find this material useful, please download a `.pdf` copy of the book from https://leanpub.com/raes.
+We use the download counter on this page to track use of the book.

-This repository holds the source files for the book, as well as the scripts that make up the exercises.
 The exercise scripts are also available from http://scrimhub.org/resources/raes/.

 We’d like to make Risk Analysis in the Earth Sciences as useful as possible.
 If you have a comment about the book or a question about one of the exercises, please post an issue to this Github repository.